 Patti and her husband Jody moved to Loon Lake in 2017.
 Patti says "We are still failing miserably at this downsizing project.
 We spend most of our "free" time repairing something that has broken at our little fixer upper."
 Patti loves Loon Lake because it's the best of both worlds with crazy fun fast time and then night time chill'n on the boat with good friends during slow time.

 Carol purchased her home on Sycamore on Loon Lake in January 2000.
 However, she first visited Heller's Pointe in 1963 and continued visits throughout the years.
 Her sister still owns the family home at the end of Maple Lane.
 Carol can remember the grocery store/gas station, the rental fishing boats, the campground and she loves the history and legends of Loon Lake!
-Carol has been on the Board for seven years and a past Vice President.
+Carol has been on the Board since 2008 and a past Vice President.
 She currently has an "encore" job with AVI Food Systems after spending 35 years in the fire protection industry.
 Carol says, “Loon Lake is my constant and I am working hard to preserve it for all my children that visit the compound at Camp Aunt Carol!”